Menu

 Through building up a body of key knowledge and concepts, pupils are encouraged to recognise the power of questioning while adopting a role of inquisitive investigator.
 With this, they develop a sense of excitement and curiosity about natural phenomena.
 We aim to make science enjoyable and exciting for our pupils.

 Our curriculum follows the New National Curriculum with Science being taught discretely and with links to topic work, while additionally applying writing, maths and art skills where appropriate.
-This is an overview of the Science curriculum and demonstrates how the key science areas are taught and built upon in progressive years.
-Science taught in Reception is taught using the Early Years Foundation Stage guidance.
+This is an overview of the Science curriculum and has been planned specifically for the needs of our school and demonstrates how the key science areas are taught and built upon in progressive years.
+Science taught in Nursery and Reception is taught using the Early Years Foundation Stage guidance.
 Please see the attached document below for the curriculum coverage.

 Recording understanding